eothL/m-height-problem-DNN-project/README.md

 (10, 6, 3)          0.5451
 (10, 6, 4)          2.6729

-We can see that high value of m in each pairs of (n,k) has higher loss value, it maybe due to the value difference is bigger.
+We can see that high value of m in each pairs of (n,k) has higher loss value, it maybe due to different scale.
+As we can see during the analyses of the distribution of values, the magnitude of h is getting bigger for higher m